 The master’s thesis writing phase

-The writing process itself, especially if you have not yet gained much experience in academic writing, can be tedious and sometimes frustrating.
+The writing process itself can be tedious and sometimes frustrating, especially if you are still somewhat inexperiences in academic writing.
 It makes sense to sort the information from the research literature and your results before starting the writing process so that you no longer have to search for information while writing.
 The more continuously you can write, the more consistent your text will be in the end.
 Creating an academic assignment involves many, often small-scale work steps.
 Of course, even after you’ve written the last word, your master’s thesis is still not quite finished.
-Before you have the work edited and submitted, a phase of revision follows.
+Before you have the work edited and submitted, a revision phase follows.
 We recommend that you review the text in detail, chapter by chapter, until you are satisfied with the phrasing and transitions.